gotankersley/sloi/_pages/xn.md

 <p>Well, yes... and then again no.</p>

 <p>Certainly, yes, in the sense that there is no lack of high quality methods of achieving compression available if you're just looking to squeeze the bits & bytes a <i>'lil</i>.
-However, although we often make use of them, without understanding why they work, if we take the time
+But, we often make use of them, without understanding <i>why</i> they work, and if we take the time
-to peek under the 'hood, then our time investment is almost always richly repaid with the beautiful algorithms therein.</p>
+to peek under the 'hood, then our time investment is almost always richly repaid with the beautiful algorithms hidden therein.</p>

 <p>Also, despite this abundance of algorithms, there is still room for innovation, and improvement, the aim of this section is to document some of the more esoteric compression schemes and ideas.</p>